Terrific-dev/geofusion-carto/README.md

-# OpenStreetMap Carto
+# Piri Reis Carto

 ![screenshot](https://raw.github.com/gravitystorm/openstreetmap-carto/master/preview.png)

-These are the CartoCSS map stylesheets for the Standard map layer on [OpenStreetMap.org](https://www.openstreetmap.org).
+Piri Reis Carto is a CartoCSS Map Stylesheet intended to be a modern, efficient and aesthetic style layer.
+Piri Reis carto is named after Piri Reis, an Ottoman cartographer who created one of the first world maps.

+This stylesheet is forked from the original OpenStreetMap carto repository, and is compatible with v4 and v5 versions.

 These stylesheets can be used in your own cartography projects, and are designed to be easily customised.
-They work with [Kosmtik](https://github.com/kosmtik/kosmtik) and also with the command-line [CartoCSS](https://github.com/mapbox/carto) processor.
+They work with the command-line [CartoCSS](https://github.com/mapbox/carto) processor.

-Since August 2013 these stylesheets have been used on the OSMF tileservers (tile.openstreetmap.org), and are updated from each point release.
-They supersede the previous [XML-based stylesheets](https://github.com/openstreetmap/mapnik-stylesheets).
+Since April 2020, this stylesheet has also been implemented in [OpenGeofiction](https://www.opengeofiction.net), on the OpenGeofiction [tile server](https://tile.opengeofiction.net/util/ogfcarto.html?map=C/5/31.39116/71.27930).

+Piri Reis is currently on Beta - so big changes are expected to progress.

+# Contributing

+Contributions and suggestions are welcome.
+To help with the "Piri Reis" Project, you can write a message to me.

+# History

+## Piri Reis BETA
+This is the current version.

+# Original, OpenStreetMap Carto description.

-# Installation
+## Installation

 You need a PostGIS database populated with OpenStreetMap data along with auxillary shapefiles.
 See [INSTALL.md](INSTALL.md).

-# Contributing
+## Contributing

 Contributions to this project are welcome, see [CONTRIBUTING.md](CONTRIBUTING.md) for full details.

-# Versioning
+## Versioning

 This project follows a MAJOR.MINOR.PATCH versioning system.
 In the context of a cartographic project you can expect the following: